nborwankar/leevr/README.md

 ## What next?

-* write code to save the browsing history in a database and run some reports on it - see which sites are doing what
+* I want to write code to save the browsing history in a database and run some reports on it - see which sites are doing what
-* get some mobile hackers to do similar things on the phone via Leevr on a wi-fi network
+* I'd like to invite some mobile hackers to do similar things on the phone via Leevr on a wi-fi network
-* ditto but getting this to work on wireless browsing  (doesn't have to be node.js but does have to be an http+some other protocol proxy) this last step is way beyond my capabilities but I'm sure some one will pick this up and run with it.
+* Ditto but getting this to work during wireless browsing i.e HTTP over cell phone protocols not wi-fi.
+Doesn't have to be node.js but does have to be an http + some other protocol proxy.
+This last step is way beyond my capabilities but I'm hoping some one will pick this up and run with it.